craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes July 05 25.md

 ##### Otto Malkovich
 Otto has been relocated to [[Kohnstamm]]'s Experimental Genetics Facility, a well guarded prison where researchers perform live experiments on people for the benefit of the Church's military prowess.

-##### Roan the Slimknife
-Roan has an assignment to disrupt or disturb Prosperian forces at the western flank of the Conflict.
-By causing Prosper to focus on their efforts in the West, they would fail to support their allies in the South attempting to take the city of [[Mossburg]].

-##### The ICC & Kohnstamm
+From one of the many Desks of Personal Management of the ICC, [[Colin Talaveem]] was the Desk that reassigned Dr. Malkovich from his, Victor's, and Anna's life-extension and -transference project (designated as a general 'Explorative Study') to the more pressing wartime efforts at the EGF.

 [[Kohnstamm]] has seen some damage in the face of the [[Northern Conflicts, c.105af]], but maintain their strict guard around the city to the best of their ability, being an incredibly important strategic resource to the Church.

 Reaching the city itself will be a challenge, entering it likely more so, and entering the EGF would be relatively impossible at the moment.

-###### Colin Talaveem
-From one of the many Desks of Personal Management of the ICC, [[Colin Talaveem]] was the Desk that reassigned Dr. Malkovich from his, Victor's, and Anna's life-extension and -transference project (designated as a general 'Explorative Study') to the more pressing wartime efforts at the EGF.

 ##### The Northern Conflicts
 The [[Northern Conflicts, c.105af]] have coalesced around [[The Holy City of Kanielkiln|Kanielkiln]], but significant change has come to the southern regions of [[The Holyl'nds]].

+Roan has an assignment to disrupt or disturb Prosperian forces at the western flank of the Conflict.
+By causing Prosper to focus on their efforts in the West, they would fail to support their allies in the South attempting to take the city of [[Mossburg]].

 ##### The NotADeer
-The Arbiter known as Notadeer comes to Otto, gaining contract to free him and keep his research, in exchange for his soul, and eventually his physical form.
+The Arbiter known as Notadeer comes to Otto, gaining contract to free him and keep his research, in exchange for his soul, and eventually his physical form - but this can act as a 'deus ex machina' in his moment of need.

+#### Travelling
+From [[Coalition City]], your two choices are to travel North first, or to travel West first.

 ### What happened?